 Kathy originally appeared in a previous fan fic by the same author, Total Drama World Tour Rewrite.
 In it, her role was limited to two brief appearances and might have had a role in the Aftermaths had the fan fic continued, and she was an intern.
 Then TDWTR was rebuilt from the ground up, and she was confirmed by the author to be Ret Gone.
 In the TZ universe, she's the game's designer and at the very least warns Lindsay about something.
 Word of God says that she will be a contestant in the later seasons.

-Batman Gambit: Both of the eliminations caused by the main villain so far.
+Batman Gambit: The first two eliminations caused by the main villain so far.

 The only thing Eva held in Katie's elimination was pressuring Sadie to vote for her.
 And to discard Katie.
 Everything after that was entirely dependant on what someone else does.
 Oh yes, and the Screaming Buffalo's winning streak to finally be broken.